okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rest/index.md

 1. Click the **Assignments** tab and ensure that the right users are assigned to the app.
 If you skipped the assignment during the app integration creation, you must add one or more users.
 For instructions on how to assign the app integration to individual users and groups, see the [Assign app integrations](https://help.okta.com/okta_help.htm?id=ext_Apps_Apps_Page-assign) topic in the Okta product documentation.
 1. Select the **Okta API Scopes** tab and then click **Grant** for each of the scopes that you want to add to the app grant collection.
 Ensure that you grant the scopes for the API access you require.
 See [Okta OAuth 2.0 scopes](https://developer.okta.com/docs/api/oauth2/).<br>For example, click **Grant** next to `okta.users.read`.

-   > **Notes:** When an API request is sent to the org authorization server's `/authorize` endpoint, it validates the requested scopes in the request against the app's grants collection.
+   > **Note:** When an API request is sent to the org authorization server's `/authorize` endpoint, it validates the requested scopes in the request against the app's grants collection.
 The scope is granted if it exists in the app's grants collection.

 After you obtain your client ID and secret from your app integration, see [Get an access token and make a request](#get-an-access-token-and-make-a-request).